Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Shimonoseki (下関)

-Strategic strait city meaning 'Lower Barrier,' connecting Honshu and Kyushu, site of crucial battles in Japanese history
+Strategic strait city meaning 'Lower Barrier,' connecting Honshu and Kyushu, site of important battles in Japanese history

 Tomakomai (苫小牧)